 What is the Process?

-Once you have submitted your return, experienced GI Professionals will review your return and may ask for further details of specific activities you have recorded to assess your submission.
+The AGI CPD Officer will review your return and may ask for further details of specific activities you have recorded to assess your submission.
 They will also provide you with some feedback to assist you with your ongoing CPD.

-How will this assist me with Chartered Geographer Status?
+How will this assist me with Chartered Geographer status?

-I'm not interested in CGeog - should I still take part in the Scheme?
+I'm not interested in CGeog - should I still take part in the scheme?

 However, the key reason for taking part in the scheme is to ensure that you are managing your own CPD - to grow in your professional role and track your progress.
 A structured approach to this, with the benefit of input from experienced GI Professionals, is incredibly valuable.